sfigg/commercialization-public/design/device-experiences/OEM-information-protection.md

 ---
-title: OEM information protection considerations
+title: Information protection considerations for OEMs
 description: Provides guidance on what an OEM should do to enable information protection
 MSHAttr:
 - 'PreferredSiteName:MSDN'